pivotal/docs-tap/cloud-native-runtimes/install-cnrt.hbs.md

 # Install Cloud Native Runtimes

-This topic describes how to install Cloud Native Runtimes from the Tanzu Application Platform package repository.
+This topic describes how you can install Cloud Native Runtimes from the Tanzu Application Platform package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install Cloud Native Runtimes.
 For more information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).